 The remainder of the paper is organized as follows.
 We begin in Section 2 with a brief description of I/O automata, which serve as the formal foundation for our work.
 Then, in Section 3, we review the relevant material from [9].
-In particular, we define generic systems, which are nested transaction systems in which orphans may occur, and for which the problem of managing orphans can be precisely and intuitively stated.
-A generic system models the components of a nested transaction system by I/O automata.
-Each user program is modelled as a transaction automaton, and each data item (together with whatever concurrency control and recovery mechanisms it uses) is modelled as a generic object automaton.
-The generic controller automaton links transactions and objects together, functioning as a minimally specified message-passing and scheduling mechanism.
-The material in these two sections is largely abstracted from [9]; except for Section 3.5; the reader who is familiar with [9] is encouraged to skim these sections quickly.
+The material in these two sections is largely abstracted from [9], except for Section 3.5; the reader who is familiar with [9] is encouraged to skim these sections quickly.